-Catherine Spencer has served as the Chair of the French Department (formerly French and Italian Department) for many years.
-She has also served on several college committees such as FSCC, EPC and AAPC and is currently a member of the Film Studies Advisory Board.
-She was named “Teacher of the Year” in 1996.
+Catherine Spencer retired from teaching in 2015.
+She had served as the Chair of the French Department (formerly French and Italian Department) for many years.
+She had also served on several college committees such as FSCC, EPC and AAPC and as a member of the Film Studies Advisory Board.

 Her other scholarly work includes 15 articles on 17th c.
 French literature and French Cinema, published in The Romanic Review, The French Review, XVIIe siècle and Cahiers du Dix-Septiéme.
 She has lectured extensively in the United States and in France.